The Glock 45 and Gen 5 versions of the Glock 19 MOS and Glock 17 MOS fleshed out the Glock lineup in 2018.

-By the Numbers
+By The Numbers

-As I mentioned above, I have had other guns just fit my hand better out of the box.
-That being said, the newer generations of Glocks do a great job of fitting a wide variety of hand shapes.
+As I mentioned above, I have had other guns that just fit my hand better out of the box.
+That said, the newer generations of Glocks do a great job of fitting a wide variety of hand shapes.
 And for those who are left-handed, the Glock can be converted to suit you!

 As much as I like Glocks, I have to be honest.
-They aren’t as attractive to me aesthetically, as say a 1911.
+They aren’t as attractive to me aesthetically as, say, a 1911.
 However, they are terribly functional, and that is an aesthetic in and of itself.
 Function > Form.

-While I have not seen MSRP on these models yet, I feel like Glock does a great job with creating value.
+While I have not seen MSRP on these models yet, I feel like Glock does a great job of creating value.
 If performance and all other aspects are the same, the price of these guns is incredibly competitive compared to other companies.

 Some folks will react to these Glocks with a “meh” mentality… but I fall into the other category.